WRITING RETREATS & EVENTS

 Write in the Sun

-Rosanna Ley’s writing holidays take place at stunning locations such as the Finca el Cerrillo – a 200 year old farmhouse situated close to the traditional Andalucian village of Canillas de Albaida, high in the foothills of the Sierra Almijara, Southern Spain.
+Rosanna Ley’s writing holidays take place at the stunning location of Finca el Cerrillo – a 200 year old farmhouse situated close to the traditional Andalucian village of Canillas de Albaida, high in the foothills of the Sierra Almijara, Southern Spain.
 The Finca was a working olive mill until the mid 1960s and has been carefully restored to preserve the charm and character of old Andalucia whilst providing the modern comforts and excellent cuisine of a small and charming hotel.
 All 14 rooms have full en-suite facilities and glorious views.
+We have been coming here for over seventeen years and there’s a good reason for that…

 Find out more about Finca El Cerrillo on their website: www.hotelfinca.com